Shane Wright

-Shane Wright (born January 5, 2004) is a Canadian professional ice hockey centre for the Seattle Kraken of the National Hockey League (NHL).
-Despite being projected as the likely first overall pick leading up to the 2022 NHL entry draft, Wright was selected fourth overall by the Kraken.
+Shane Wright (born January 5, 2004) is a Canadian professional ice hockey player who is a centre for the Seattle Kraken of the National Hockey League (NHL).
+Wright was selected fourth overall in the 2022 NHL Entry Draft by the Seattle Kraken.

 Internationally, Wright won gold medals as a member of Canada's under-18 team at the 2021 World U18 Championships and junior team at the 2023 World Junior Championships.